hauska7/swift-checker/readme.md

 # Swift Checker

-This gem allows for validating SWIFT numbers.
+This gem allows for validating SWIFT / BIC codes.
 It uses an external api to do so.

 # Installation